kkai/web-source/content/publications.md

 [_Bubble jumper: enhancing the traditional japanese sport sumo with physical augmentation_](/papers/pdf/ando2018bubble.pdf).
 Ando, Ryoichi and Ando, Akihiro and Kunze, Kai and Minamizawa, Kouta.
 Proceedings of the First Superhuman Sports Design Challenge: First International Symposium on Amplifying Capabilities and Competing in Mixed Realities.
 2018.
 [Bibtex](/papers/bib/ando2018bubble.bib).
 [Mp3 summary](/audio/mp3s/ando2018bubble.mp3).

 ***
+[_Itchy Nose: Discreet Gesture Interaction using EOG Sensors in Smart Eyewear_](/papers/pdf/lee2017itchy.pdf).
+Lee, Juyoung and Yeo, Hui-Shyong and Dhuliawala, Murtaza and Akano, Jedidiah and Shimizu, Junichi and Starner, Thad and Quigley, Aaron and Woo, Woontack and Kunze, Kai.
+Proceedings of the 2017 ACM International Symposium on Wearable Computers.
+2017.
+[Bibtex](/papers/bib/lee2017itchy.bib).

+***
+[_Nene: An Interactive Pet Device_](/papers/pdf/julsaksrisakul2017nene.pdf).
+Julsaksrisakul, Pafan and Chernyshov, George and Nakatani, Masashi and Tag, Benjamin and Kunze, Kai.
+Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers.
+2017.
+[Bibtex](/papers/bib/julsaksrisakul2017nene.bib).

+***
 [_Wearable aura: an interactive projection on personal space to enhance communication_](/papers/pdf/zheng2017wearable.pdf).
 Zheng, Dingding and Lugaresi, Laura and Chernyshov, George and Tag, Benjamin and Inakage, Masa and Kunze, Kai.
 Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers.
 2017.
 [Bibtex](/papers/bib/zheng2017wearable.bib).
 [Mp3 summary](/audio/mp3s/zheng2017wearable.mp3).

 ***